vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 ## Preview devices

+In this stage, you review all of the devices discovered by the system.
+This gives admins the opportunity to review and remove devices before confirming the site creation.

 A list of all devices to be associated with this site appears.
-If you need to remove any of the devices from this list:
+To remove any of the devices from this list:

 1. Select the **Deselect devices from site** button.
-All of the devices will become accessible.
+All of the devices become editable.
 1. Deselect the checkbox of the devices to be removed.
     1. To reset the list, select **Discard all changes**.

     :::image type="content" source="media/set-up-sites/site-security-associate-device-list-preview.png" alt-text="Screenshot of the site associtation preview devices page" lightbox="media/set-up-sites/site-security-associate-device-list-preview.png" :::

+1. When you're finished, select **Next**.
+The confirmation box appears.

+    1. Select **Confirm** to make the changes to the list of devices to associate with this site and removal of any unchecked devices.
+Removing devices from the site will disable their automatic association with the site in the future.
+Once you remove a device from the site, it will no longer be automatically associated with any future site suggestions in the **Set up site** wizard, unless manually assigned to by an admin."

-1. When you are finished, select **Next**, or **Skip** if you haven't made any changes.
+    1. If you haven't made changes, select **Skip**.

+>[!Important]
+>
+>By removing the device's association with a site, its automatic site association based on network parameters will be disabled.
+If the device is relocated to another site, you'll need to manually update it's site settings. <!-- or the device or the site?
+Amit-->
+>
+>If a site is deleted or a suggestion<!-- what does this refer to?
+Amit--> is de-associated, devices that are excluded in this process will be included in future site suggestions, as they were initially.

 ## Review site details

-Review that information for the site you want to create:
+Review the information for the site you want to create:

 1. Review the selected OT devices.
 If needed, select **Edit devices** to return to the **Associate devices** screen.
 1. Select **Complete**.